 Eddie took matters into his own hands and formed his own band, Law of the Land.
 He was soon headlining all the big clubs like, The Button South, Summers on the Beach, The Tree House, Rock Candy, Plus Five, and Rock Solid.

 "L.A. was cool for awhile, but it got stale.
 I guess we outgrew each other.
 Florida may be more laid back than L.A., but I still hit my music hard, the way my fans like it."

 As the 21st century approached, Eddie continued writing songs and working as a Singer-for-Hire.
 To add to his arsenal, Eddie taught himself to play rhythm & lead guitar,Bass and drums.
 Now he records his songs the way he wants to.
 But still loves to work with great players.

-In 2004 Eddie, took his solo band, Eddie Law Rocks, on the road.
-In June of 2007, Eddie was invited to play at the Rock It Fest in West Virginia, for kids who have Multiple Sclerosis and Muscular Dystrophy.
-The show was a success for the Eddie Law Rocks Band "It was great to play for one of my favorite charities".
+Eddie, took his solo band, The Eddie Law Rocks Band, on the road In June of 2007, Eddie was invited to play at Rock It Fest in West Virginia, for kids who have Multiple Sclerosis and Muscular Dystrophy.
+The show was a success for The Eddie Law Rocks Band "It was great to play for one of my favorite charities".

 With 40 plus street team pages in a short time, he's attained thousands of fans around the World.
 After one year of living and working in Nashville,TN, it was time for Eddie to relocate back to South Florida in order to hit it hard once again.
 In June of 2009 that's what Eddie did.

 In 2012 Eddie's electrified vocals and take no prisoners attitude are best displayed on his recent studio vocal work for his new CD called "FREE WOULD" Named after his Titled Song.
 But there was some ups and downs that prolonged the release of the CD in 2012-2013